Krasnopol (weapon system): Performance problems in India

 Since 2019 India uses the M982 Excalibur 155 mm extended range guided artillery shell developed by the US Army, in addition to the Krasnopol.
-A 2018 competitive assessment by the Indian Army of various available 155mm precision-guided rounds selected the M982 Excalibur for purchase.
+A 2018 competitive assessment by the Indian Army of various available 155 mm precision-guided rounds selected the M982 Excalibur for purchase.
 It did not include Krasnopol in the comparison.
 It's believed that the more expensive M982 will eventually replace Krasnopol in the Indian inventory.